JuicyApples/comp0034_week2/activities/plotly_dash_intro.md

 Bootstrap is a common css framework and there is a library that makes it easier to work with bootstrap in dashapps called [dash-bootstrap-components](https://dash-bootstrap-components.opensource.faculty.ai/docs/quickstart/).

 This requires the library to be imported and the app to be configured slightly differently.
+You can also explicitly declare the viewport which you will need for responsive design.

 ```python
 import dash